jumbo-tech-campus/git-workshop/README.md

 - reorder the commit so that your new commit will be below the `[GIT-6] Add easter egg for Appie in default route` commit
 - change the action for the new commit to `fixup`
 - save the file and voila, your commit is fixed

+### Exercise seven: split up a previous commit to make logical changes
+We have been working on a new endpoint: `/products`.
+This is quite a lot of work, because products need to be retrieved from a MongoDB instance.
+Our first step was to create a Dockerfile for this project and a docker-compose configuration, to be able to develop locally against a MongoDB instance running in a container.
+We also started working on the endpoint, which at first returns an empty object.
+Later we will work on setting up the MongoDB connection, for example.
+We have created a commit that contains all the changes that we have made so far.

+Have a look at this `[GIT-7] WIP Add products GET endpoint` commit.
+It contains changes related to setting up Docker and it contains changes related to the new endpoint.
+We should split that commit up, to make two logical changes.
+Split this commit into two commits:
+- `[GIT-7] Add first version of products GET endpoint`
+- `[GIT-7] Add Dockerfile and docker-compose configuration`

+_Tip: use `git reset HEAD~` to reset the HEAD reference to the commit before the WIP commit.
+After that you can make commits by `git add -p` and `git commit`_